hadley/adv-r/First-class-functions.md

   vectorised function always returns a list.
 This is usually a good idea.

   `Vectorize` does not work with primitive functions.

+* `ecdf`

+## Mutable state

+The ability to manage variables at two levels makes it possible to maintain the state across function invocations by allowing a function to modify variables in the environment of its parent.
+Key to managing variables at different levels is the double arrow assignment operator (`<<-`).
+Unlike the usual single arrow assignment (`<-`) that always assigns in the current environment, the double arrow operator will keep looking up the chain of parent environments until it finds a matching name.

+This makes it possible to maintain a counter that records how many times a function has been called, as shown in the following example.
+Each time `new_counter` is run, it creates an environment, initialises the counter `i` in this environment, and then creates a new function.

+    new_counter <- function() {
+      i <- 0
+      function() {
+        # do something useful, then ...
+        i <<- i + 1
+        i
+      }
+    }

+The new function is a closure, and its environment is the enclosing environment.
+When the closures `counter_one` and `counter_two` are run, each one modifies the counter in its enclosing environment and then returns the current count.

+    counter_one <- new_counter()
+    counter_two <- new_counter()

+    counter_one() # -> [1] 1
+    counter_one() # -> [1] 2
+    counter_two() # -> [1] 1

+This is an important technique because it is one way to generate "mutable state" in R. [[R5]] expands on this idea in considerably more detail.

 ## Higher-order functions